erikrose/peep/README.rst

 Version History
 ===============

+0.9.1
+  * Don't crash when trying to report a missing hash on a package that's already installed.

 0.9
   * Put the operative parts of peep into a single module rather than a package, and make it directly executable.
 (Brian Warner)